Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

-This blog delves into advanced strategies for scaling Bagisto to efficiently manage 10 million products, focusing on key areas like database optimizations, caching solutions, and efficient queue management.
+This blog explores advanced strategies to scale Bagisto for managing 10 million products, focusing on database optimization, caching, and efficient queue management.

 Understanding the Challenges